 In a one-on-one playing situation, having to do that plus paying the mana cost of a creature in your graveyard, doesn’t seem all that worth it.
 However, in the case of creatures which have enter-the-battlefield abilities, you can create a ton of value in a hurry.
 Then, if you have 2 or 3 opponents, those abilities are multiplied further with the additional token copies entering the battlefield.

 Encore is an extremely clever mechanic.
 The upside is that in a one-on-one game, you’re only exiling one card at a time.
 So, Encore is a well-designed ability in that it scales well to the game situation.
 It also means that because of the higher opportunity cost of exiling cards in a multiplayer game, you have to be more mindful of what creatures you decide to have an Encore.

 What Strategies Work Best with Araumi of the Dead Tide?

 The most competitive builds of Araumi of the Dead Tide in Commander take on two particular themes, sacrificing and milling.
-Commander Legends offered two cards to further this pairing of strategies, a creature in Demon’s Disciple and an Enchantment in Court of Cunning (which I will also discuss in a separate review).
+Commander Legends offered two cards to further this pairing of strategies, a creature in Demon’s Disciple and an Enchantment in Court of Cunning (discussed in a separate review).
 Demon’s Disciple forces everyone to sacrifice a creature when he comes into play, and is an absolute blowout in a multiplayer game when he’s brought back with Encore.
 Other creatures that further the sacrifice theme include Plaguecrafter (which can also force discards), Fleshbag Marauder, and Merciless Executioner.

 Court of Cunning is a particularly powerful Enchantment for two reasons.
 First off, it allows you to mill cards from your own deck, giving you Encore targets on a consistent basis.
 But, the second and perhaps most potent thing about this card is that you choose who gets to mill the cards.
 Once you become the monarch, which this card allows you to do when it enters play, it mills ten cards instead of two.
 That means you can choose to put your opponents on a deck-out clock, while only milling your own library whenever it suits you.